Updated: Dec 20, 2022

 2. The Primary Care Network Service Requirements and the Impact and Investment Fund domain linked to health inequalities

-3. Four practical health inequality resources and articles for Primary Care Networks
+3. Five practical health inequality resources and articles for Primary Care Networks

 4. Four ideas to help approach health inequalities in a meaningful way from Dr Bola Owolabi, the Director of Health Inequalities at NHS England and NHS Improvement.